nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Aashish_Chaple/README.md

 ## Week 4 (July 28, 2025):
 - Created 2 new scripts for 2 more videos of the bias detection methodologies
 - Created 4 videos for the four bias detection methodologies

+## Week 5(Aug 4, 2025):
 - Created a jupyter notebook for AI Bias case studies
+- Created a script and a video for the same
+- Created detailed youtube captions for all the 5 videos

 # Module 3: Bias Detection in AI Systems